The tribal people in India are around 8.6% of the total population. It is an important topic for aspirants preparing for the IAS Exam.

 - These areas have hitherto been anthropological specimens.

 - The tribes in these 4 states still have their roots in their own culture, customs and civilization.

 Click on the link to read more about Scheduled and Tribal Areas.

 - The Tribals/Tribes are called Scheduled Tribes as they are included in one of the Schedules of the Constitution of India.

-Get free UPSC Indian Polity Notes PDF DOWNLOAD NOW.
+Get free UPSC Indian Polity Notes PDF from the linked article.

 Schedule Tribes Notes:- Download PDF Here